gbogard/api/library/src/main/resources/a-tour-of-scala/1-intro/content.md

-Scala is a modern multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
+Scala is a modern, multi-paradigm programming language designed to express common programming patterns in a concise, elegant, and type-safe way.
 It smoothly integrates features of object-oriented and functional languages.

 Scala was created by Martin Odersky at the [EPFL](https://www.epfl.ch/en/), in Switzerland.
 The first release of Scala is from 2003.
 The language has since then successfully been used by major tech companies such as Twitter, and as the primary language of widely-used open-source projects such as [Apache Spark](https://spark.apache.org/).
-Scala can be used of heavy data processing, machine learning, web services and more.
+Scala can be used for heavy data processing, machine learning, web services and more.
 It has been steadily gaining popularity in the IT industry, and is probably the most popular functional programming language today.
-It's also worth noticing that while Scala jobs can still be arguably hard to find, depending on where you live, Scala jobs are among the five best paying programming languages worldwide, along with three other functional programming: F#, Clojure and Elixir.
+It's also worth noticing that while Scala jobs can still be arguably hard to find, Scala jobs are among the five best paying programming languages worldwide, along with three other functional programming: F#, Clojure and Elixir.
 [Source: Stackoverflow Survey 2019](https://insights.stackoverflow.com/survey/2019).
 It's clear that functional programming skills are sought for and valued.

 ### Why should I learn Scala ?